Integrated Services and Supports for Residents of Affordable Senior Housing

 This study of SCO plans consists of two parts:

 - A detailed case study of each participating organization, examining the care model, organizational culture, provider network and relationships, and plan operations; and

 - A quantitative study of the program’s overall impact on medical utilization, collaborating with Johns Hopkins University’s Roger C. Lipitz Center for Integrated Health Care to compare plan medical utilization to a national comparator “fee-for-service” population drawn from the National Health and Aging Trends Study (NHATS) matched Medicare file.

 Developing the Business Case for LTSS

 Phase 1: Developing a Framework for Measuring the Impact of Integrated LTSS

-LTQA has initiated a study to build the framework for developing the “business case” for integrating long-term services and supports (LTSS) and medical care.
-The study is preparing a detailed definition (“Taxonomy”) of LTSS integration that describes the components of integration and provides a scale of the degree of integration.
-LTQA is completing case studies of 10 “exemplar” programs with experience in integrating LTSS and is preparing a description and analysis of the various approaches and their potential impact on costs and quality.
-This preparatory study for developing the business case for LTSS integration will establish a framework for measuring (in a subsequent study) the impact of integration on overall health care costs and outcomes.
+LTQA conducted a study to build the framework for developing the “business case” for integrating long-term services and supports (LTSS) and medical care.
+The study prepared a detailed definition (“Taxonomy”) of LTSS integration that described the components of integration and provided a scale of the degree of integration.
+LTQA completed case studies of 10 “exemplar” programs with experience in integrating LTSS and prepared a description and analysis of the various approaches and their potential impact on costs and quality.
+This preparatory study for developing the business case for LTSS integration established a framework for measuring (in a subsequent study) the impact of integration on overall health care costs and outcomes.